 A: EvolveMyRetirement® is designed to cater for most peoples' needs.
 There may be some circumstances when the right choice of inputs is not obvious.
 Please feel free tocontact usif you would like assistance.

 A: EvolveMyRetirement® uses mortality tables published by the Office for National Statistics.
-Based on gender and date of birth, a person's life expectancy is determined based on probabilities found in the mortality tables, and randomised during each Monte Carlo Simulation.
-In cases where a plan member has either impaired health or unusually good health, you are able to specify a biological age that's more or less than the person's actual chronological age.
-It should be borne in mind that wrongly assuming impaired health may skew the results towards over-spending, so this feature should only be used with caution based on professional advice.
+Based on gender, date of birth and region, a person's life expectancy is determined based on probabilities found in the mortality tables, and randomised during each Monte Carlo Simulation.
+It's possible to manually adjust the average life expectancy up or down based on specific considerations such as health or demographics.
+It should be borne in mind that underestimating life expectancy may skew the results towards over-spending, so this feature should only be used with caution, preferably based on professional advice.

 A: The main factors that impact annuity rates are life expectancy and gilt yields.
 Annuity rates don't fluctuate as much as some financial markets, but they do tend to vary gradually over time.
 Rather than second-guess the future movement of annuity rates, EvolveMyRetirement® only uses current annuity rates in its calculations, which are updated periodically.
 If annuity rates change significantly in the future, then your strategy may show different results, and further optimising it may well improve it.

-A: The UK government provide an online service that will help you find this out.
+A: The UK government provides an online service that will help you find this out.
 Alternatively, you could ask your financial advisor.

-A: You can, if you want, defer the start date of your state pension, in order to increase your annual pension amount.
+A: You can, if you wish, defer the start date of your state pension, in order to increase your annual pension amount.
 This can sometimes be beneficial provided you're in good health, and have a long life expectancy.
 There's information from the UK government about this.
-You should also talk to your financial advisor about it.
+This should give you enough information to edit your plan to see the effect of deferral.
+You should talk to your financial advisor about any planned deferral.

 A: When you create your plan, it's given a number of assumptions.
 You can view these in the Assumptions section on the Plan page, where you can modify them if you wish.
 We believe that the default values make sense, but we don't assume that we necessarily know best.
 If you share your plan with a financial advisor, and they consider some of these assumptions too optimistic or pessimistic, they (or you) can easily change them.